 - Department of Health & Social Care (DHSC) government department responsible for public health issues, social care and the NHS.
 There are lots of freely accessible and downloadable DHSC publications, reports, policy guidelines and legislation that is easily accessible.

 - Internet Mental Health Information on common mental disorders.

 - NICE Evidence Search Clinical and non-clinical evidence and best practice guidelines.

 - PsychCentral An independent US mental health and psychology network.

 - Social Psychology Network American site containing clinical psychology links.

-- World Association for Person Centered and Experiential Psychotherapy and Counseling.
-The Association offers information about person-centered and experiential psychotherapies.
+- World Association for Person Centered and Experiential Psychotherapy and Counselling.
+The Association offers information about person-centred and experiential psychotherapies.

-- World Health Organisation (WHO) is a directing authority for health for UN countries responsible for providing leadership on global health matters.
+- World Health Organization (WHO) is a directing authority for health for UN countries responsible for providing leadership on global health matters.

 Professional bodies are the societies and associations that promote and regulate a profession and the people working within them.